June Lake

-and streams.
-These water havens are filled with both
+and streams making hiking, fishing and camping popular in the warmer months.
+These water havens are filled with both natural

 and stocked hard-fighting and trophy-sized Rainbow Trout, Brook Trout, Cutthroat